gterzian/spidermonkey_servo/README.md

 ### Long-term

 In an ideal world, Servo should have a clear separation of concerns between the Web platform and the execution of script, integrated by way of a generic interface.
 The idea is a Web IDL layer implementation with a "bring your own JS engine" approach, by way of an interface that any bindings layer could implement.
+This would open the door for Servo to use other engines to execute script.
+Besides existing engines used in other browsers, this would also enable Wasm-based runtimes such as [Wasmtime](https://github.com/bytecodealliance/wasmtime), as well as future runtimes not invented yet.
 But, it is impossible to start formulating what such a layer would look like, until we have cleaned-up the `components/script` crate to hide the use of SpiderMonkey APIs behind safe and idiomatic Rust.
 This brings us to the short-term--or rather: continuous--approach we are pursuing.

 ### Short-term
 A clean-up of script consists of the following: